shakeel-faiz/FF/09Sep-18/02-bps-virus.md

 ## Softwares Linked to BPS

+In the following sections, we will explore the software applications associated with BPS files.

 ## SpywareCops

 SpywareCops was a piece of software that claimed to be an anti-spyware tool.
 It purported to help users detect and remove spyware and other potentially unwanted programs from their computers.
 However, SpywareCops itself was often categorized as a potentially unwanted program or even malware due to its aggressive and deceptive marketing tactics.